kurtpan666/zkp.bib/README.md

 # zkp.bib
-`.bib` includes all zkp research papers
+A `.bib` file includes all the SOTA zkp research papers.

 ## Related Work